uilianries/katacoda-conan/conan/conan-using-packages/step1.4_options.md

 default value in the recipe.
 For example, one package can define that its default linkage is static, and this is the linkage that should be used if consumers don't specify otherwise.

-Also, You can see the available options for a package by inspecting the recipe with `conan get <reference>` command:
+Also, You can see the available options for a package by inspecting the recipe with `conan get` command:

 `conan get Poco/1.9.0@pocoproject/stable`{{execute}}